anshu3769/InsightDS_Pharmacy_Counting/README.md

     1000000005,Smith,David,BENZTROPINE MESYLATE,1500

-The format for the output file (top_cost_drug.txt) is:
+## The format for the output file (top_cost_drug.txt) is:
      drug_name,num_prescriber,total_cost
     CHLORPROMAZINE,2,3000
     BENZTROPINE MESYLATE,1,1500
     AMBIEN,2,300

-### Problem Statement
+## Problem Statement
 Read the contents of the input file and generate a list of all drugs, the total number of UNIQUE individuals who prescribed the medication, and the total drug cost,listed in descending order based on the total drug cost and if there is a tie, drug name.

-### pharmacy_counting.py
+## pharmacy_counting.py
 This script contains the code for solving the given problem.
 The script is well commented to understand the code.

+## Unit Testing